 Um.
 What I’m trying to say here is that if you know anyone needing these kinds of services (by which I mean the design stuff, not gambling and prostitution)… I’d be extremely grateful if you tell them that you totally know a guy.

 Alas, as difficult as the next few months might prove to be (if you fail me now, liver, I will literally kill you and eat you in a spiteful act of self-cannibalism, without a nice chianti and fava beans), there’s also a bit of hope hidden in all of this.
 Because – as any sleazy extortionist disguising himself as a “self-help professional” will tell you – every crisis is a friggin’ opportunity.
 This particular opportunity being the chance to fully dive into developing games on my own.
 Small ones, story-focused, with extremely shitty production values (that’s what you get if your budget is a cottage cheese sandwich and half a slipper), but – hopefully – worthwhile enough for folks to check out and have fun with.
-Await first screenshots from the StarSignal Prologue (which will be titled differently) as soon as I get some more freelance work done to get my bills paid, my gut fed and to keep the bank from evicting my ass from my sweet little nerd cave.
+Await first screenshots from my first game as soon as I get some more freelance work done to get my bills paid, my gut fed and to keep the bank from evicting my ass from my sweet little nerd cave.